Five generations in more than 85 years

-Giuseppe and Giovannina Sabataso opened The Palms Restaurant on Palm Sunday 1933.
+Giuseppe and Giovannina Sabataso opened The Palms Restaurant in Downtown Rutland on Palm Sunday, 1933.
 Giuseppe — a cobbler by trade — often heard his customers remark about the delicious aroma of his lunch, which Giovannina faithfully delivered each day.
 Exclamations of “What smells so good!” and “Open a café!” prompted Giuseppe to abandon the cobbler’s awl, and don the chef’s apron beginning the eight decade tradition.

 In 1949, The Palms had the honor of selling the first pizza in the state of Vermont.
 In the fall of 1948, Giuseppe and Giovannina’s son Primo traveled to Troy, N.Y., to learn the traditional Neapolitan pizza recipe, and perfect our famous square pie.